AshRepartoFerramenta/AshRepartoFerramenta/README.md

 Hi Everyone,

-I'm Damiano Aka Ash,a new guy in this huge DevWorld .After a long time spent on Financial and Marketing fields I've decided to move on a different
+I'm Damiano Aka Ash , a new guy in this huge DevWorld .
+After a long time spent on Financial and Marketing fields I've decided to move on a different

-place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge.Love my life,my dog and my wife.
+place studing as to become a Full Stack Web Dev and learn as much as I can how to increase my knowledge .
+Love my life,my dog and my wife.

 I'm an Optimistic person,nature and travel lovers.